confluentinc/kafka-metrics-extractor/README.md

 # 📊 kafka-metrics-extractor

 `kafka-metrics-extractor` is a tool designed to pull raw usage from Kafka providers such as MSK, OSK and others (currently supports MSK).
+The script for extracting MSK usage, collects the data form CloudWatch and CostExplorer in order to avoid any cluster disruption.

 ## 🚀 Installation and Setup